anttisalonen/progbook/js.rst

 Now, in order to do this we're going to need Javascript and HTML.

 In order to get started, let's search online for "html js".
-We'll end up at w3schools.com, a website with lots of tutorials and reference material for web development, including Javascript tutorials.
+We'll find lots of tutorials and reference material for web development, including Javascript tutorials.
 You can go through those as much as you want.

 The development environment will work like this: create a file with an extension .html and open it in your text editor.
 After you've made changes to your file, you can open it in your browser.
 For example, if your file is called hello.html, you can open it in Firefox by running "firefox hello.html" in your terminal.
 When you make changes to the file, refresh the tab in your browser.

 What happens here is that the browser will read in the contents of your file and interpret it.
 The browser has an engine for reading and rendering HTML, such that if you for example mark a part of text as red in your HTML code, the browser will know to render that text red.
 Similarly the browser has a Javascript interpreter built in, and will execute the Javascript code embedded in the HTML file.

 In order to break down this task, we need to identify the main components of our software.
-We can accomplish this breakdown by looking at the tutorials at w3schools.com.
+We can accomplish this breakdown by looking at the tutorials online.

-After browsing some tutorials we can find one of the most basic HTML files:
+After browsing some tutorials we're able to construct one of the most basic HTML files:

 .. literalinclude:: js1.html
    :language: html